 I find most everyone else’s stuffing to be dry.
 Stuffing is really meant to be a bread pudding which should be moist and rich.
 Eggs, butter and and plenty of flavorful turkey broth or stock make this gluten-free stuffing perfect, even without gravy.
-Let the mixture sit for 20 minutes before putting it in the baking dish to be sure that the bread absorbs all of the liquid.
+Let the mixture sit for at least 20 minutes before putting it in the baking dish.
+This will assure that the bread absorbs all of the liquid.

 I’m a purist when it comes to Thanksgiving.
 So I flavor my stuffing with the traditional Thanksgiving flavors of onion, celery, sage and thyme.
 If you like rosemary, that can make a nice addition also but it is a strong flavor, so just go easy on it.
 See below for some other variations.

 Gluten-Free Stuffing Cubes